top of page

 Copy doc and final UI

 I documented this work using NerdWallet's in-house copy doc template.
-The spreadsheet format was a bit mind-boggling at firstit's organized in a way that maps onto the backend pretty closely, even playing into if/then statementsbut with some guidance, I recorded all of my copy and even the conditions (see column D) under which each string would appear in the code.
+It's organized in a way that maps onto the backend pretty closely, even playing into if/then statements through its focus on the conditions (see column D) under which each string would appear in the code.

 The custom categories copy doc (hosted in Google Sheets) and final UI

-Through this project, I gained a slew of new professional experiencescollaborating with UX research and design as a content designer, creating an engineering-ready copy doc, presenting copy variants to a team, etc—and successfully applied both my interaction design and content design skill sets.
+Through this project, I gained a slew of new experiencescollaborating with UX research and other departments as a content designer, creating an engineering-ready copy doc, presenting copy variants to a team, etc—and successfully applied both my interaction design and content design skill sets.
+Not bad for a Nerdling!

 bottom of page